kubernautics/openshift/00_Introduction.md

 automation is predominantly proof of concept & immature products or entirely unfinished.

-RC1 Development Cycle architec objectives can be seen in the design below.
+RC1 Development Cycle architecture objectives can be seen in the design below.
 All feature development for RC1 has been implimented in the project at this and barring extenuating circumstances we are in a feature freeze.
 Additional FRE bugs are welcome and will immidiately be staged to RC2 development cycle